thinksalot/book-notes/awaken_the_giant_within.md

 - Repitition is the mother of skill
 - By changing one word in our vocab, we can alter our emotional state
 - By changing the questions we can consciously or unconsciously ask ourselves, we could change our focus and actions we take in daily life

+### Decisions: The Pathway to Power
+- Decision has come to be loosely defined as a wish list or a preference.
+Making a true decision is totally committing yourself to achieving a result and then cutting yourself of all other possibility.
+An alcoholic cannot attain sobriety if he fools himself into thinking that one last drink wont really matter.
+- **Develop consistent actions** in order to shape our lives.
+Its what we do consistently that matters, not what we do once in a while
+- Our decision to take action determines our destiny, not our environment and circumstances.
+- We should **stop making excuses our Belief Systems**.
+- Merely being interested to become a better person and achieve higher goals isnt enough.
+Be **committed** to live life at a higher level.
+- Gandhi's indomitable decision to get rid of the British set into motion a chain of events that forever changed the balance of world power.
+He simply decided there was no other way.
+His decision sparked the process to making an impossible a possibility.
+- Rosa Parks's decision to hold herself to a higher standard marked the beginning of the civil rights movement
+- The story of Ed Roberts, a quadraplegic, is a powerful evidence that its not where you start out but the decision you make about where you're determined to end up that matter.
+- When you truly decide that you'll do something, you will find a way.
+The "how" will eventually reveal itself
+- The secret to making decisions is to simply make more of them.
+Strengthen the flabby decision making muscles.
+- Information is power when acted upon.
+Decision stem from actionable information.
+We understand something better when we begin to use it.
+Profound knowledge is something that can be immediately put into action.
+- Determine **what to focus on**, **what things mean to you** and **what to do**
+  - Ed Roberts chose to focus on how he could make a difference (rather than his problems or disability).
+His physical difficulties meant a "challenge" to him and he decided to make quality of lives of all people like him better
+- Study people enjoying greater success in your area.
+Learn what they are doing different.
+- Stop suffering from "The Niagara Syndrome" when making decision.
+Stop jumping into rive before deciding where you want to end up.
+You'll only end up in being caught in the current: current events, current fears, current challenges.
+Before you realize it, you are 10 feet from the Niagara Falls and its too late to do anything.
+Decide to plan ahead.
+Long-term focus with persistence is a must for success.
+- Develop your own system for making decisions.
+Most people dont make a conscious decisions.
+They are affected by the influence of peers, parents, teachers, tv, ads etc. Dont allow programming of the past to control the present and the future.
+- **Success is the result of good judgement.
+Good judgement is the result of experience, and experience is often the result of bad judgement.** Whe people success, they party; when they fail they tend to ponder and make new distinctions, to learn form it.
+- Almost all successful people have made more poor mistakes that any of us.
+- Mastery takes as long as you want it to take.
+The answer the question "How long would it take for me to master a particular skill ?" is often "How long do you want it to take ?".
+If you practice 10 times a day, you'll learn quicker than compared to just 2 times a day.
+- Its invaluable to have a good role model.
+They can provide you with maps to navigate the rapids before so that you dont end up over the falls.
+Try to find role models in career, finances, relationships, health; a model for all aspects of your life.
+- **There are no failures in life**.
+The only failure is not learning from your mistakes.
+- Make a decision, take massive action, if its not working keep changing your approach until you get it right.
+- Story of Soichioro Honda, founder of Honda Corp.
+- Story of Billy Joel on how he converted impossible in the short term into a phenomenal example to success and happiness in the long term.
+- Some people see winter as a cold, depressing and hibernating period.
+Others go bobsledding and skiing!
+While you are waiting for the future, make the most out of the present.
+- Think in terms of seasons.
+Present in terms of planting and harvesting.
+Future in terms of reaping rewards of the harvest.
+- **Action flows from true decision.** If you havent acted yet, you havent made a decision.
+- Studies show that most successful people make decisions rapidly because they are clear in their values and what they really want for their lives( long term focus).
+They are also slow to change their decisions, if at all (delay instantaneous gratifications).
+On the other hand, people who fail usually make decisions slowly and change their minds quickly, always bouncing back and forth.
+Just decide!
+- Stay committed to your decisions but stay flexible to your approaches.
+Look out for alternatives!